brianc/node-pg-copy-streams/README.md

 ## changelog

+### version 7.0.0 - published 2025-05-27

+- "Forked" the obuf project into the repo in order to keep maintain it internally after no response from the maintainer https://github.com/indutny/offset-buffer - License MIT - By Fedor Indutny, 2015 open issue asking for transfer of npm ownership of the original obuf project - https://github.com/indutny/offset-buffer/issues/8#issuecomment-2817245503
+  This library has an API that is elegant for protocol/buffer handling, which is why it was chosen originally Original tests were also added to the test suite of `pg-copy-stream`
+- updated dev dependencies: mocha, eslint, cvs-parse, cvs-parser, pg

 ### version 6.0.6 - published 2023-07-17

 - copy-to: fix rowCount in BINARY mode.
 The file trailer was incorrectly counted as a row